MicroFocus/lrc-jk-plugin/README.md

 # Getting started

 The plugin provides a build step **LoadRunner Cloud** to run test, and a post-build action **Generate LoadRunner Cloud Trending** to generate trending reports.
-Both of them are also exposed in pipeline jobs as `srlRunTest` and `srlGetTrendingReport`.
+Both of them are also exposed in pipeline job as `srlRunTest` and `srlGetTrendingReport`.

 ## Usage